Anel Abdykarimova

 Research Assistant

 Jeffrey Guo is a PhD student in the Columbia Economics department.
-His research interests lie at the intersection of behavioral economics and political economy; broadly speaking, he is interested in how human behavior may differ from what is ostensibly rational, and how those deviations may materialize in political systems.
+His research interests lie at the intersection of behavioural economics and political economy; broadly speaking, he is interested in how human behaviour may differ from what is ostensibly rational, and how those deviations may materialise in political systems.
 Guo received his BA in Economics from Yale in 2016.

 Sharon Harrison